 During the last few years, “natural” products have taken off, and fragrances are no exception.
-Natural brands are often more transparent when it comes to listing the ingredients they rely on to produce pleasing scents.
-Because these manufacturers harvest a short list of organic materials — usually plants — they are able to print the name of every substance on the backs of their products.
+Brands are often more transparent when it comes to listing the ingredients they rely on to produce pleasing scents.
+Because these manufacturers harvest a shortlist of organic materials — usually plants — they are able to print the name of every substance on the backs of their products.

 Natural brand scents tend to be lighter, a great choice for people who want something detectable but not strong.
 The actual smell isn’t much different, though.

-There have been way less health-related complaints about natural fragrances, but people can still have reactions to them.
+There have been way fewer health-related complaints about natural fragrances, but people can still have reactions to them.
 “Natural extracts,” including fragrances, can trigger allergies, according to the Environmental Working Group and CDC.

-When brands decide on ingredients they believe are harmless and will satisfy their customers, they use an extraction method that helps derive the scent.
+When brands decide on fragrances they believe are harmless and will satisfy their customers, they use an extraction method that helps derive the scent.
 Here are the most common techniques:

 - Steam-Distillation: water vapor caries bits of the organic material into a condensation flask where liquids separate